VoxWave/HeliGen/README.md

-# DankFishing
+# DankSmashing
-a mlg fishing themed puzzle game inspired by panel de pon, dr mario and tetris. made with the dankest mlg programming language: Rust.
+a game where you smash things. made with rust and sdl2

 Master branch should always have a compiling version.